 The Mama Lisa’s World Taiwan Page for more Chinese Children’s Songs

 This article was posted on Tuesday, January 17th, 2006 at 1:12 am and is filed under China, Chinese, Chinese New Year, Countries & Cultures, Customs and Traditions, Gift Giving, Holidays Around the World, Hong Kong, Languages, Red Packet Money, Taiwan.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 14 Responses to “Traditions of the Chinese New Year – Visiting Relatives and Giving Red Packet Money”